Track mileage automatically

 Continuing Education Tax Deduction Guide

-To take the continuing education tax deduction, you must meet certain IRS criteria, keep good records, and accurately report these business expenses on your tax return.
+However, to get the continuing education tax deduction, you must meet specific IRS criteria, keep good records, and accurately report these business expenses on your tax return.

 Driversnote